Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Introduction

 \begin{rem} Corollary~\ref{suspensioncase} gives a natural class of examples to ``test'' the conjecture.
 One might think that it is too simple to study the topological behaviour of a vector field invariant under a suspension flow.
 Nevertheless, our proof is quite delicate and we are not aware of a direct argument to prove Corollary~\ref{suspensioncase}. \end{rem}

-\paragraph{What's next ? --} In contrast with Theorem \ref{t.Normal} and Corollary \ref{suspensioncase}, let us mention that we still don't know how to treat the case where $Y$ is the suspension \emph{with nonconstant return time} of a smooth surface diffeomorphism.

-However we hope that the ideas we explore here could be useful to find fixed points for other abelian actions in low dimensional manifolds.
-Moreover, the construction of stable/unstable sets for most periodic orbits of $Y$ contained in the collinearity locus, and the applications of the ideas present in the proofs of Theorems \ref{t.valeurpropre} and \ref{t:BS}, could be succesful to solve the $C^3$-case of the conjecture.

-\paragraph{Overview of the article --} In Section \ref{s:strategy} we show how to use the $C^3$-hypothesis to reduce the proof showing that if there exists a counterexample to the $C^3$ alternative form then there exists special counter-examples, that we call \emph{prepared}.
-The goal of this reduction is to produce a foliation of $U$ by surfaces to which $Y$ is \emph{almost} tangent, and then projecting down we shall benefit of arguments from surface dynamics.
+\paragraph{Overview of the article --} In Section \ref{s:strategy} we show how to use the $C^3$-hypothesis to perform a reduction in the proof of the {Conjecture}, showing that if there exists a counterexample to the $C^3$ alternative form then there exists special counter-examples, that we call \emph{prepared}.
+The goal of this reduction is to produce a foliation of $U$ by surfaces to which $Y$ is \emph{almost} tangent.
+Then, projecting down $Y$ on these surfaces, we shall benefit from arguments of surface dynamics.
 This will allow us to describe the dynamical and geometrical structure of the collinearity locus.

-The end of the section is devoted to a discussion of the ideas of our proofs and in the remaining sections we prove our theorems by contradiction, assuming that the existence of a prepared counter-example.
+The end of the section is devoted to a discussion of the ideas of our proofs and in the remaining sections we prove our theorems by contradiction, assuming the existence of a prepared counter-example.

 In Section \ref{suspoupouille} we prove Theorem~\ref{t.Normal}.
-The main feature of this case is that by our construction of the prepared counterexamples, the vector field $Y$ preserves the leaves of the foliation.
+The main feature of this case is that by our construction of prepared counterexamples, the vector field $Y$ preserves the leaves of the foliation.
 We show how the dynamics of $Y$ on the leaves prevents $X$ from turning.